 Today, there are 1000s of social networking sites, which are used by 28% of the planet’s population.
-As we celebrate World Social Media Day today, we have taken a look at how social media has altered the communications landscape, from how we speak to the speed of communication.
+As we celebrate World Social Media Day today, we have taken a look at how social networks have altered the communications landscape, from how we speak to the speed of communication.

 The language of social media